kzu/MinimalFunctions/readme.md

 # MinimalFunctions

-Azure Functions app from multiple ASP.NET Core minimal APIs
+(Mostly) Minimal .NET 6.0 (preview) APIs in Azure Functions

+End-to-end example of building and deploying .NET 6 APIs to Azure Functions (current stable, v3) runtime using GitHub actions.

 Steps to get (this) end-to-end .NET6 function running in Azure Functions: